usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 .. highlights::

-    *Subscriber to the break beam status topic.
-Note the use of qos_profile_sensor_data.*
+    Subscriber to the break beam status topic.
+Note the use of qos_profile_sensor_data.

 .. code-block:: python

     self._conveyor_part_count = 0
+    :lineno-start: 63

 .. highlights::

-    *Variable to store the number of parts on the conveyor belt that cross the beam.*
+    Variable to store the number of parts on the conveyor belt that cross the beam.

 .. code-block:: python
+    :lineno-start: 65

     self._object_detected = False

 .. highlights::

-    *Variable to store whether the beam is broken.*
+    Variable to store whether the beam is broken.

 .. code-block:: python
+    :lineno-start: 67

     @property
     def conveyor_part_count(self):